A term embraced by the self-help and New Age movements, the “inner child” can seem a cliché.

 Interested in doing inner child work?
-Harley Therapy connects you with highly trained counsellors and psychotherapists in three London locations, or worldwide via Skype counselling.
+Harley Therapy connects you with highly trained counsellors and psychotherapists in three London locations, or worldwide via Online therapy.

 Still have a question about what is the inner child?
 Or want to share an experience with our readers?
 Use the comment box below.